 Gampie Tanko is a smallholder farmer in Kanyini, a community in northwestern Ghana, where he lives with his wife and three children.

-Gampie is a mango farmer; he sells the fruits in the market for a profit, but the mangos also provide food for his family.
-But now bushfires have destroyed his plantations.
+Gampie is a mango farmer; he sells the fruit in the market for a profit, but the mangos also provide food for his family.
+But now, bushfires have destroyed his plantations.
 Although it has been two weeks since the fire swept through his land, the ground is still black and the smell of smoke lingers in the air.

 “The weather conditions here have grown worse.
 In the past, the grass here would still be green and wet at this time.
 Now it is very dry, and I fear this will continue and we are going to see more droughts and warmer weather in the future,” says Gampie Tanko.

 “I have worked for nothing.
 I have wasted a lot of money and hard work for nothing.
-People know that the fires damage trees, crops and soil fertility, but they still continue to set bush and fields on fire.”
+People know that the fires damage trees, crops and soil fertility, but they still continue to set bush and fields on fire,” said Gampie.

 In the future, Gampie plans to ensure that there are proper fire-belts around each tree in his plantation, and he will also try to make one big fire-belt on the entire plantation.